nasa/cumulus/docs/lambda_versioning.md

 That key, due to AWS constraints, must be letters (```[a-zA-Z]```) only.

+Note that if the lambda is configured to run in a VPC and the VPC settings change, you will need to manually update the `uniqueIdentifier`.

 ### Changing Number of Retained Lambdas

 The default number of retained lambda versions is 1.